buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 This document thus elevates the MAY requirement above for insertion to a MUST for the specific case of known-local ULAs.

-These known-local ULA prefixes are inferred from ULA addresses assigned to interfaces or learned from Prefix Information Options (PIOs) in Router Advertisements (RAs) {{RFC4861}} received on any interface regardless of how the PIO flags are set.
-Further, they are learned from Route Information Options (RIOs) in RAs received on any interface by Type C hosts that process RIOs, as defined in {{RFC4191}}.
+These known-local ULA prefixes are inferred from ULA addresses assigned to interfaces or learned from Prefix Information Options (PIOs) in Router Advertisements (RAs) {{RFC4861}} received, regardless of how the PIO flags are set.
+Further, they are learned from Route Information Options (RIOs) in RAs received by Type C hosts that process RIOs, as defined in {{RFC4191}}.

 Section 3.1 of {{RFC4193}} only defines ULA prefixes where the L-bit is set to 1, i.e., prefixes under fd00::/8 where the prefix is locally assigned or generated.